The Resident Artist Program

 Residency period: 1 year beginning August 2020

-Our Resident Artist program offers three post BFA and MFA students the opportunity to work at the DCC for a one year period of time in order to build a body of work.
+Our Resident Artist program offers up to three post BFA and MFA students the opportunity to work at the DCC for a one year period of time in order to build a body of work.

 Resident Artists are provided with a private studio (@ 8' x 10'), 24/7 access to the Center and use of all studio equipment.
 They also receive 500 lbs of free clay and firing fees, can participate in a closing show in the District Clay Gallery and will have regular meetings/critiques with visiting workshop artists and exhibitors.

 Each resident artist receives a stipend of $900/month.
 In return, resident artists are asked to assist at the Center for 20 hours per week in a key management/supervisory positions.